techfleetworks/taino-language-app/CONTRIBUTING.md

 # Contributing: How You Can Add to this Project and Guidelines to Follow

-Thank you so much for contributing the the Taino Language App!
+Thank you so much for contributing the Taino Language App!

 ## Issues
 There are many issues and many more will come.
 We use labels to ensure that things are easier to navigate.